 - A. Residents may have a guest stay in University Campus housing a total of three days in a semester.
 In special circumstances, Residence Life may grant permission to extend a stay to seven days in a semester.
 A guest is defined as an individual not assigned to that room/building.
-Overnight visitation is not to be confused with co-habitation.
-Co-habitation (generally defined as two people living together as if a married couple) is not permitted in the residence halls. - B. Guests staying more than three days in any semester must be registered with Residence Life. - C. Guests are not permitted unless all roommates consent to their presence. - D. A student host is responsible for the actions of their guest(s) while they are on University Campus.
-Therefore, a student host will be held accountable through the conduct process for individual policy violations by their guests. - E. Guests must be escorted and are expected to abide by all University Campus policies and regulations. - F. Students are prohibited from inviting or hosting a person in their room, residence hall, or on University Campus when the student knows that that person has been banned/trespassed from University Campus by law enforcement or University officials.
+Overnight visitation is not to be confused with co-habitation. - B. Guests staying more than three days in any semester must be registered with Residence Life. - C. Guests are not permitted unless all roommates consent to their presence. - D. A student host is responsible for the actions of their guest(s) while they are on University Campus.
+Therefore, a student host will be held accountable through the conduct process for individual policy violations by their guests. - E. Guests must be always escorted and are expected to abide by all University Campus policies and regulations. - F. Students are prohibited from inviting or hosting a person in their room, residence hall, or on University Campus when the student knows that that person has been banned/trespassed from University Campus by law enforcement or University officials.
 Any student or person who knowingly violates this section is subject to all applicable University sanctions in addition to any applicable civil and criminal penalties. - G. Saint Leo University students who are guests of another Saint Leo University student are required to abide by the Visitors policy as well as the host. - H. In compliance with building/room occupancy limits, residents are limited to a maximum of 2 guests per resident.

 B29.
+PETS

-PETS Values: Community, Respect
+Values: Community, Respect

 No pets or animals are allowed in University buildings, athletic venues, or the pool area, with the exception of approved animals used to aid students with disabilities and service animals accompanying visitors or guests of students.
 Any pets or animals should be properly restrained at all times.
 Any exceptions must be approved by Accessibility Services.
-For University Campus residential students, refer to policy number 11: Pets (in the Guides to Residential Living) for additional residence hall polices.
+For University Campus residential students, refer to policy number 11: Pets (in the Guide to Residential Living) for additional residence hall polices.